Facebook is surging after crushing on earnings and adding more users than expected (FB)

 Facebook blew past Wall Street's expectations on almost every key metric in the first quarter.

-Facebook shares are up 5% in after-market trading Wednesday, to above $167 a share, after the company reported better-than-expected first-quarter earnings.
+Facebook shares are spiking in early trading Thursday, up 7.88% to $173.27 a share, after the company reported better-than-expected first-quarter earnings.

 Daily active users came in at 1.45 billion, in line with analyst estimates of 1.45 billion.
-But monthly active users came in at 2.2 billion, beating estimates of 2.19 billion.
+But monthly active users jumped 13% year-over-year to 2.2 billion, beating estimates of 2.19 billion.